Messites/Deploying_Ansible/README.md

-This repository contains code to deploy Ansible on an Ubuntu Instance.
+This repository contains the steps to deploy Ansible on an Ubuntu Instance (AWS EC2):

 1) Directory Structure
   configs - contain environment specific variable